itsneufox/omp_whitelist/README.md

 # omp_whitelist
-**omp_whitelist** is an include for **open.mp** that provides simple and efficient player whitelisting functionality.
+**omp_whitelist** is a simple include for **open.mp** that provides simple and efficient player whitelisting functionality.
 This include allows server developers to easily implement whitelist verification in their gamemodes by checking player names against a text file.

 ## Features
 - **Simple Whitelist System**: Verifies players against a whitelist file. ✅